UAE Property Market Trends 2025: Growth, Risks & Opportunities

 Short-Term Rental Performance

-The short-term rental market, encompassing Airbnb-style accommodations, is expected to maintain its strong performance in 2025, capitalizing on Dubai's appeal as a global tourism and business hub.
-Average rental yields in this segment are projected to remain attractive, ranging from 7-9%, particularly for well-located and high-quality properties.
+The short-term rental sector which includes Airbnb-style rooms, is predicted to remain robust in 2025, leveraging Dubai's appeal as a global tourism and business hub.
+Average rental returns in this area are expected to continue excellent, ranging between 7 and 9%, particularly for well-located high-quality properties.

 Long-Term Lease Increases

-Long-term residential leases are also expected to see further increases in 2025, with average rises projected in the range of 5-8%.
-Family-friendly communities with strong infrastructure and amenities, such as Arabian Ranches and Jumeirah Village Circle, are likely to experience higher demand and subsequent rental growth.
+Long-term residential leases are also likely to grow further in 2025, with average increases ranging between 5-8%, while family-friendly areas with solid infrastructure and services, such as Arabian Ranches and Jumeirah Village Circle, are expected to see increased demand, and rental increases.

 Prime Growth Locations to Watch in 2025

-Several key areas in Dubai are expected to offer significant growth potential for both property sales and rentals in 2025:
+Several main districts in Dubai are predicted to offer significant growth potential for both real estate sales and rents in 2025:

 Palm Jumeirah: Enduring Luxury Appeal